MotivePower

 MotivePower, Inc. (MPI) was an American manufacturer of diesel-electric locomotives.
-The company traces its history back to being a division of Morrison-Knudsen (MK) since 1972.
+The company was founded as a division of Morrison-Knudsen (MK) in 1972.
 After MotivePower spun-off from MK, the company merged with the air brake manufacturer WABCO to form "Wabtec" in 1999, remaining as a brand of it.

 History

 Morrison-Knudsen established a separate rail division, MK Rail, in 1972.
 Morrison-Knudsen spun-off the division in 1993; it became a publicly traded company in 1994.
 After Morrison-Knudsen's bankruptcy in 1996, MK Rail renamed itself "MotivePower Industries", doing business as "Boise Locomotive".
-The company merged with Westinghouse Air Brake Company (WABCO) in November 1999 to form the Wabtec.
+The company merged with Westinghouse Air Brake Company (WABCO) in November 1999 to form Wabtec.

 Wabtec renamed the Boise Locomotive division to "MotivePower" in 2000.
 MotivePower continues as a wholly owned subsidiary of Wabtec.
-On September 18, 2019 several months following Wabtec's merger with GE Transportation, Wabtec announced the MotivePower Boise plant will close in early 2020 and production shifted to Wabtec's legacy GE Transportation plant in Erie, Pennsylvania.
+On September 18, 2019, several months following Wabtec's merger with GE Transportation, Wabtec announced the MotivePower Boise plant would close in early 2020 and production was shifted to Wabtec's legacy GE Transportation plant in Erie, Pennsylvania.